AgentFlow Client - Documentation¶

 | Troubleshooting | Common issues and solutions |

-AgentFlow React is a TypeScript client library that connects your React applications to the AgentFlow multi-agent system.
+AgentFlow Client is a TypeScript client library that connects your React applications to the AgentFlow multi-agent system.
 It provides:

 - ✅ Simple API Client - Clean interface to AgentFlow backend